catalyzeio/stratum-docs/guides/php-mysql.md

 To run the example application locally, you can use the Homestead vagrant image which is pretty easy to setup.
 You can find more information on [Homestead here](http://laravel.com/docs/5.0/homestead).

 ## Associate environment to application
 We need to associate your Catalyze environment to your Laravel application.
-To do this you need to use [git](http://git-scm.com/) and the [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli).
+To do this you need to use [git](http://git-scm.com/) and the [Stratum CLI](https://github.com/catalyzeio/catalyze-paas-cli).

 Using a command line, navigate to a working copy of your application, or fork the [example php application](https://github.com/catalyzeio/php-example-app), and run the following commands: